gharams19/PopMatch/Sprint_Plan3.md

 Will use Firebase Analytics' to get currently active users and connect their info to the matching UI.
 I will also implement the matching algorithm to check if the other user accepted or rejected the call and moved to the relative screens.
 Find a way to keep track of rejected matches such that they dont show up again in current setting.

 **Ma Eint Poe** -
+-Fix the friend VC questionnaire to nontextfield type answers -Add in the api calls to to the database to store the user's answer for the friendship questionnaire VC and to display the stored data on the profile VC

 **Wai Hei Ngan** -